 Fast forward SOCAP 2018.
 Most people didn't start a conversation with "social impact measurement is costly"... instead, they were interested in learning how "impact evidence can help in impact capital raising process, whether you are an asset manager or asset".
 New generations of asset managers are almost always required to even define or select "impact measurement & management solution" before even they can raise $50M or $250M for their asset management funds.
 While Impact Evidence is becoming important for impact capital raising and distribution, it is not straightforward.
 NY Times article beautifully explains Investing for Social Impact Is Complicated.
 Here Are 4 Ways to Simplify It.

-So, let's start this with most challenging obstacles and see how we are able to solve them!
+So, let's start this with most challenging obstacles in Monitoring and Evaluation and see how we are able to solve them!
 Step by Step -

 1. Impact Measurement & Evaluation Is Luxury